 It’s always something, right?
-You’re doing everything you can to save your business and get and hold onto as much cash as possible to get through this Coronavirus pandemic, and then…
+You’re doing everything you can to save your business.
+You work on getting as much cash as possible.
+Then EIDL becomes available, but of course…

 Could The Economic Injury Disaster Loan (EIDL) Impact How Much Of Your Payroll Protection Program (PPP) Loan Is Forgiven?

 Someone you need to follow is Tyler McBroom.
 He’s a CPA, brilliant financial guy, and he was on Tony Robbin’s podcast recently teaching business owners everything they needed to know about both the EIDL and PPP.

 We covered it extensively here at Loud Rumor, but there was a tidbit Tyler mentioned that we didn’t know about…

 “If you’re one of the lucky business owners who received both your PPP loan and an emergency grant through the disaster loan program, you need to know how the forgiveness process works.
 There are a few calculations related to how much of the total loan can be forgiven.
 It’s mostly based on a combo of your total headcount and amounts paid on payroll, rent, and mortgage interest, and utilities during the forgiveness period.” – Tyler McBroom

 What Tyler is talking about is, let’s say you were provided $90,000 through PPP.
 On top of that, you also received $10,000 from the EIDL.
 Then, depending on other factors as well, only $80,000 of your PPP is available to be forgiven.

 Now, that might be a punch in the gut, however, if you end up not needing any of it then it’s not so bad.
 But, of course, there’s a different way of looking at it.

 Do You Still Have Your Fitness Studio Business And Did You Launch Your At-Home, Virtual Training Option?